genomicsITER/benchmark-germline-variants-prioritizers/README.md

 <li><a href="https://franklin.genoox.com">Franklin</a>: Franklin is an online tool, defined as a connectivity hub across the medical genetics domain to extend actionable genomic information to  patients care.</li>

+<li><a href="https://3billion.io/gebra">GEBRA</a>: A proprietary online tool, innovatively integrating AI in its prioritizing algorithm and designed especially for medical genetic professionals, to provide quick aid in gene and causal prioritization of Mendelian diseases in clinical settings.</li>

 <ul>
 </details>